KQuiggins/ZTM_JavaScript/algorithms/sorting_questions/questions.md

 # Interview Questions On Sorting

+Sorting is an essential task in computer science and is used in various applications.
+In this article, we will discuss interview questions related to sorting and the best sorting algorithm for specific scenarios.

 ## 1 - Sort 10 schools around your house by distance

 Insertion sort - really fast for small data sets.
 It's easy to code and understand, and has a space complexity of O(1).
 It's also stable, which means that if two items have the same value, they will remain in the same order in the sorted list.